 Nashville High School Musical Theatre Awards

 The Nashville High School Musical Theatre Awards, or the "Spotlight Awards," has been a huge success since its inception in 2013.
 The mission of this program is to unite high school musical theatre programs in Nashville and its surrounding counties, offering adjudication, special workshops, and an exceptional awards ceremony.
 In 2016, Lipscomb University's Department of Theatre and the Tennessee Performing Arts Center (TPAC) collaborated to develop and host the event together, securing one of the most unique partnerships in Nashville.
-Thousands of high school students have participated in the exciting program, and in May 2017, the awards ceremony moved to TPAC's Andrew Jackson Hall, the largest stage in Tennessee.
+Thousands of high school students have participated in the exciting program, and in May 2017, the awards ceremony moved to TPAC's Andrew Jackson Hall, the largest performance stage in Tennessee.
 Thanks to TPAC's membership in the Broadway League, the Spotlight Awards can send the qualifying best actor and actress to the National High School Musical Theatre Awards or the "Jimmy Awards."
-This is a fun-filled and challenging 10 day event each June featuring the most talented high school actors from all over the country working with the best of Broadway.
-Tony Award winner Ben Platt will host the Jimmy Awards in June 2017.
+This is a fun-filled and challenging ten day event each June featuring the most talented high school actors from all over the country working with the best of Broadway.
+Tony Award winner Ben Platt is hosting the 2017 Jimmy Awards.